6 RV64I Base Integer Instruction Set, Version 2.1

 RV64I widens the integer registers and supported user address space to 64 bits (XLEN=64 in Figure [gprs]).

 Most integer computational instructions operate on XLEN-bit values.
 Additional instruction variants are provided to manipulate 32-bit values in RV64I, indicated by a ‘W’ suffix to the opcode.
-These “*W” instructions ignore the upper 32 bits of their inputs and always produce 32-bit signed values, i.e. bits XLEN-1 through 31 are equal.
+These “*W” instructions ignore the upper 32 bits of their inputs and always produce 32-bit signed values, sign-extending them to 64 bits, i.e. bits XLEN-1 through 31 are equal.

 Integer Register-Immediate Instructions